-Form I-20 (Certificate of Eligibility for Nonimmigrant (M-1/F-1) Student Status) is issued by US institutions to students needing an M-1 or F-1 visa to come study in the US.
-Students in this situation must receive a Form I-20 from SSU.
-To receive a Form I-20, the student must complete the SSU application form and be accepted.
-International students who are in the US with a visa are required to certify that they have sufficient funds to cover their cost of living while studying at the University.
-This includes verification of financial support (a letter from the student's bank or student's sponsor's bank, and a signed affidavit) along with the application form.
-Southern States University will then verify all documentation sent by the student.
+Form I-20 [Certificate of Eligibility for Nonimmigrant (M-1/F-1) Student Status] is issued by U.S. institutions to students holding an M-1 or F-1 visa for the purposes of study in the U.S. Students with this status must receive a Form I-20 from before registering for coursework at SSU.
+To receive a Form I-20, the student must first be granted admission to SSU.
+International U.S. student visa holders are required to demonstrate sufficient funding to cover the cost of living and academic expenses while studying at the university.